calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 - Churn by each service
 - Churn by tenure
 - Churn by Contract type
-- Total Admin & Tech ticket of churn customers
+- Total Admin & Tech tickets of churn customers

 **About Churn Predictive Model Comparison:**